 The gastrointestinal wall consists of 5 distinct sonographic layers when examined with a high frequency probe in the range of 5 - 15 MHz in vitro.
-The echo layers are a combination of interface echoes and the echo properties of the histological layers [101, 111, 112].
+The echo layers are a combination of interface echoes and the echo properties of the histological layers [85, 95, 96].
 When imaged in the anterior wall of a bowel loop starting from the lumen the hyperechoic layer 1 corresponds to the interface between the mucosa and the lumen and is not a part of the actual GI wall.
-The hypoechoic layer 2 corresponds to the mucosa without the intergface between the submucosa and mucosa, the hyechoic layer 3 to the submucosa including this interface echo, the hypoechoic layer 4 to most of the proper muscle and layer 5 to the hyperechic interface echo between the proper muscle and the serosa
+The hypoechoic layer 2 corresponds to the mucosa without the interface between the submucosa and mucosa, the hyperechoic layer 3 to the submucosa including this interface echo, the hypoechoic layer 4 to most of the proper muscle and layer 5 to the hyperechoic interface echo between the proper muscle and the serosa.

 Since interface echoes are hyperechoic and located distally to the actual tissue interface, the correspondence between histology and sonographic layers differ slightly in the dorsal wall.
 Notably, the interface between lumen and mucosa (layer 1) is a part of the actual mucosa and layer 2 represents the rest of the mucosa without muscularis mucosae which normally is covered by an interface echo and add thickness to layer 3.
 Furthermore, the interface between submucosa and the proper muscle adds thickness to layer 3 and reduces the thickness of layer 4.
-The interface between the propermuscle and serosa (layer 5) extends beyond the actual serosa [15, 16, 113].
+The interface between the proper muscle and serosa (layer 5) extends beyond the actual serosa [15, 16, 97].

-During in vivo scanning it is not always possible to discern all the layers.
-The interface echo from the serosa is mixed in with the interface from the peritoneum and the interface between the mucosa and the lumen can be difficult to distinguish without the presence of bowel air or luminal debris.
-Also the posterior bowel wall often is not possible to see due to air in the lumen.
-The measurements should therefore be made in the anterior wall.
 Since the interface from the serosa is difficult to delineate the measurement should be made from the start of the hypoechoic layer of the proper muscle to the end of the hypoechoic layer of the mucosa.
-Compression of the bowel wall with the transducer will reduce thickness and can make it difficult to separate the wall layers [114, 115].
-However, some operators practice mild compression suggesting that this improves reproducibility of measurements [103].
-The examiner should also be aware of interpretation difficulties du to mucosal folds and haustrations and keep the probe angled perpendicular to the GI wall to avoid tangential measurements.
+Compression of the bowel wall with the transducer will reduce thickness and can make it difficult to separate the wall layers [98, 99].
+However, some operators practice mild compression suggesting that this improves reproducibility of measurements [87].
+The examiner should also be aware of interpretation difficulties due to mucosal folds and haustrations and keep the probe angled perpendicular to the GI wall to avoid tangential measurements.